Aliases for TBC1D4 Gene

 GeneCards Summary for TBC1D4 Gene

-TBC1D4 (TBC1 Domain Family, Member 4) is a Protein Coding gene.
-Diseases associated with TBC1D4 include diabetes mellitus, noninsulin-dependent, 5 and glucose metabolism disease.
-Among its related pathways are Glucose / Energy Metabolism and Vesicle-mediated transport.
-GO annotations related to this gene include GTPase activator activity.
-An important paralog of this gene is RABGAP1L.
+TBC1D4 (TBC1 Domain Family Member 4) is a Protein Coding gene.
+Diseases associated with TBC1D4 include Type 2 Diabetes 5 and Type 2 Diabetes Mellitus.
+Among its related pathways are Insulin resistance and Thyroid hormone signaling pathway.
+Gene Ontology (GO) annotations related to this gene include GTPase activator activity.
+An important paralog of this gene is TBC1D1.

 May act as a GTPase-activating protein for RAB2A, RAB8A, RAB10 and RAB14.
 Isoform 2 promotes insulin-induced glucose transporter SLC2A4/GLUT4 translocation at the plasma membrane, thus increasing glucose uptake.